dudung/soal/_posts/phys/2020-09-28-parametric-equation.md

 ## Equation
-As an example we choose a two-dimensional motion, e.g. parabolic, circular motion, and motion with [step function velocity](step-function-velocity).
+As an example we choose a two-dimensional motion, e.g. parabolic motion, circular motion, and motion with [step function velocity](step-function-velocity).
 Each coordinate, $x$ and $y$, will have an independent function

 \begin{equation}
 \label{eqn:pe-x=f(t)}